-&lt;sup>98 Sorel, Reflection on Violence, 82-83.
+&lt;sup>7 Sorel, Reflection on Violence, 82-83.
 Ironically when Sorel wrote this he appended a footnote to the effect that "the hypothesis of a great European war seems far fetched at the moment."
 When war did arrive in 1914 Sorel condemned it for causing the left to capitulate to Republican ideology.
 His association of the World War I with "demogogic plutocracy" thus differed fundamentally from that of Georges Valois and Sorelian fascists throughout Europe.
 See Stanley, Sociology of Virtue, 1981, 293-297.

-&lt;sup>99 Sorel, Reflections on Violence, 94.
+&lt;sup>8 Sorel, Reflections on Violence, 94.

-&lt;sup>100 Sorel, Reflections on Violence, 188.
+&lt;sup>9 Sorel, Reflections on Violence, 188.

-$^{101}$ Georges Sorel, "La rivolta ideale," L'Indépendance (1 April, 1912), 161-177; and Antliff, Avant-Garde Fascism, 70-71.
+$^{10}$ Georges Sorel, "La rivolta ideale," L'Indépendance (1 April, 1912), 161-177; and Antliff, Avant-Garde Fascism, 70-71.

-ranks of a restive proletariat eager to overthrow the plutocratic State through strike activity and forms of violence Mussolini deemed "generous and chivalric."
+Georges Valois, interpreted that conflict as yet another instance of a Sorelian 'regenerative war', and described their movement as an alliance of "combatants and producers" that would harness the virtue instilled in war veterans as a result of the esprit de corps forged in battle.
+In post-war Europe these returning combatants would then rejoin the ranks of a restive proletariat eager to overthrow the plutocratic State through strike activity and forms of violence Mussolini deemed "generous and chivalric."
 Thus the non-violent resistance exemplified by the general strike was one dimension of an ideological matrix that included armed aggression, for in Sorel's mind both postures could potentially be animated by the same spirit of heroism, dignity and justice.
 This synthesis, like that of anti-capitalist anti-Semitism, indicates that Sorel's theory encompassed revolutionary and reactionary elements.
 Thus in announcing their allegiance to Sorel, Europe's fascists could rightly claim that their notion of violence was a direct outcome of - to paraphrase Laclau and Mouffe - the very structure of Sorel's thought.
 Given such realities, anarchist activists and theorists would do well to ponder the example of Sorel not only as a potential model for progressive activism, but as an object lesson in how a doctrine of aestheticizing myth and ethical violence not subject to rational analysis (or critical reflection on the part of those who embrace such notions) can quickly devolve into a reactionary tool in the hands of political elites.